PumpkinDB/PumpkinDB/doc/script/OR.md

 ## Errors

-InvalidValue error if the both values are not booleans.
+[InvalidValue](./ERRORS/InvalidValue.md) error if the both values are not booleans.

+[EmptyStack](./ERRORS/EmptyStack.md) error if there are less than two items on the stack

 ## Examples